Articles on: Video Consultations

 Starting a video consultation

 Test it yourself!
 Before using video consultations with a patient for the first time, we'd recommend trying it out with a test patient as a practice run.
-This will allow you to get a feel for the new screens, check your browser settings and allow your browser access to your camera and microphone
+This will allow you to get a feel for the new screens, check your browser settings and allow your browser access to your camera and microphone.

 When it comes to the start time of a video consultation, it's really easy to start the session from the booking in your diary.
 Once you've opened the waiting area in the immediate runup to the appointment, you'll see options to abandon and start the call, and test your video and audio at the bottom of the screen:

 We'd really recommend that both clinician and patient use the 'Test video and audio' option before a video call, as it may help identify any issues at either end before you begin.
-It will also prompt the camera and microphone permissions request, providing an opportunity to fix any problems with access, again before the call starts
+It will also prompt the camera and microphone permissions request, providing an opportunity to fix any problems with access, again before the call starts.

 The Start Call button will be greyed out until the other party has arrived, as the session can't be started until they have joined using their link.